Deleuze and Global Pandemics: Call for Chapters

 It is this condition that this pandemic exposes.
-On one hand this pandemics, not unlike others, expose the incapability of capitalism in safeguarding the crises of health and economy; on the other hand, it shows what it is like staying in the condition of exclusion and isolation.
+On one hand, this pandemics, not unlike others, expose the incapability of capitalism in safeguarding the crises of health and economy; on the other hand, it shows what it is like staying in the condition of exclusion and isolation.
 Further, due to the infectious outbreak of Covid-19 our institutions not only arrests us within our domestic spaces, rather it seizes an opportunity in this condition to subject these spaces to a menacing surveillance network.
-It may seem to some that this is nature’s way of problematizing inter-relations, interconnections, migration, flows and inter-subjective public sphere intellectualism and working towards consolidating fascist right wing politics of compartmentalization and classification leading to the production of new identitarian divides.
+It may seem to some that this is nature’s way of problematizing inter-relations, interconnections, migration, flows, and inter-subjective public sphere intellectualism and working towards consolidating fascist right wing politics of compartmentalization and classification leading to the production of new identitarian divides.
 But we argue against such interpretations.
-Rather by producing futural visual projection of extremities of the right wing patterns of governance it restricts us from allying with such governance and create scopes for acting against it.
+Rather by producing futural visual projection of extremities of the right-wing patterns of governance it restricts us from allying with such governance and create scopes for acting against it.
 Furthermore, this pandemic has shown what the world will look like if we curtail the effective nomadism of the migrant labourers.
-Not unlike the right wing governance this pandemic has forced these labourers to return to their ‘imaginary’ homelands.
-And when the government, as in the case of India, carries out the whole process of resettling these labourers in their homelands or States it does so by classifying them on identitarian basis.
-In the context of pandemics it cannot be expected to subject this kind institutional exercise to juridical correction, but it is height of ignorance to think that migrants have a home while for the migrants their home stands synonymous to their work and migration.
+Not unlike the right-wing governance this pandemic has forced these laborers to return to their ‘imaginary’ homelands.
+And when the government, as in the case of India, carries out the whole process of resettling these laborers in their homelands or States it does so by classifying them on an identitarian basis.
+In the context of pandemics, it cannot be expected to subject this kind of institutional exercise to juridical correction, but it is the height of ignorance to think that migrants have a home while for the migrants their home stands synonymous to their work and migration.

 Some of the issues that we think may be addressed in relation to pandemics by using Deleuzean lens could be: